-(b) Due to presence of excess amount of oxygen complete combustion of acetylene is taking place.
+(b) Due to the presence of the excess amount of oxygen, complete combustion of acetylene is taking place.

-(c) The temperature of flame is maximum than any other flames.
+(c) The temperature of the flame is maximum than any other flames.

 (a) Because of higher average temperature, it can be used for high melting point materials.

 (b) Oxidizing flame is used to weld metal like copper (Cu).
-It is not suitable for highly reactive metals like, Al, Mn etc., because of excess supply of oxygen there is a possibility of oxidation.
+It is not suitable for highly reactive metals like Al, Mn, etc., because of an excess supply of oxygen there is a possibility of oxidation.

-(c) It can be used for joining brass workpiece.
+(c) It can be used for joining the brass workpiece.